-To manage multiple database instances, you can use the feature of the global slow query log trend.
-This feature allows you to find the most frequently executed slow SQL statement and the instance where the number of the executed slow SQL statements is the largest.
+This topic describes how to use Database Autonomy Service (DAS) to enable, use, and disable slow query log analysis for ApsaraDB for MongoDB instances.
+To manage multiple database instances, you can view global slow query log trends.
+This feature allows you to find the most frequently executed slow SQL statement and the instance where the number of executed slow SQL statements is the largest.

-You remain logged on to the DAS console.
+- Log on to the DAS console.

-In the left-side navigation pane, click Instance Monitoring.
-On the page that appears, find the target database instance and check whether the instance is in the Accessed state.
+- In the left-side navigation pane, click Instance Monitoring.
+On the page that appears, find the database instance and check whether the instance is in the Accessed state.
 If the instance is in the Accessed state, move on to the next step.

-You can click Sample in the Actions column to view the request details, including the slow query log information, the username, and the client IP address.
+- You can click Sample in the Actions column to view the request details, including the slow query log information, the username, and the client IP address.

 In the left-side navigation pane of the DAS console, choose Request Analysis > Slow Logs to view the slow query log trends of all connected databases.